Mount Rainier: Modern activity and threat

 The most recent recorded volcanic activity was between 1820 and 1854, but many eyewitnesses reported eruptive activity in 1858, 1870, 1879, 1882, and 1894 as well.
 Additionally, the Smithsonian Institution's volcanism project records the last volcanic eruption as 1450 CE.

 Seismic monitors have been placed in Mount Rainier National Park and on the mountain itself to monitor activity.
-An eruption could be deadly for all living in areas within the immediate vicinity of the volcano and effects from an eruption could be noticed from Vancouver, British Columbia to San Francisco, California, because of the massive amounts of ash blasting out of the volcano into the atmosphere.
+Because of the massive amounts of ash blasting out of the volcano into the atmosphere, an eruption could be deadly for all living in areas within the immediate vicinity.
+Effects from an eruption could be noticed from Vancouver, British Columbia to as far as San Francisco, California.

 Mount Rainier is located in an area that itself is part of the eastern rim of the Pacific Ring of Fire.
 This includes mountains and calderas like Mount Shasta and Lassen Peak in California, Crater Lake, Three Sisters, and Mount Hood in Oregon, Mount St. Helens, Mount Adams, Glacier Peak, and Mount Baker in Washington, and Mount Cayley, Mount Garibaldi, Silverthrone Caldera, and Mount Meager in British Columbia.
-Many of the above are dormant, but could return to activity, and scientists on both sides of the border gather research of the past eruptions of each in order to predict how mountains in this arc will behave and what they are capable of in the future, including Mount Rainier.
+Many of the above are dormant, but could return to activity, and scientists on both sides of the border gather research of the past eruptions of each to predict how mountains in this arc will behave and what they are capable of in the future, including Mount Rainier.
 Of these, two have erupted since the beginning of the twentieth century: Lassen in 1915 and St. Helens in 1980 and 2004.
 However, past eruptions in this volcanic arc have multiple examples of sub-plinian eruptions or higher: Crater Lake's last eruption as Mount Mazama was large enough to cause its cone to collapse, and Mount Rainier's closest neighbor, Mount St. Helens, produced the largest recorded eruption in the continental United States when it erupted in 1980.
 Statistics place the likelihood of a major eruption in the Cascade Range at 2–3 per century.